luwis93choi/Multi-View-Monocular-Visual-Odometry/README.md

 - make -j1
 - sudo make install
 > make -j1 : Use one core to build the library
+> make -j4 : Use four core to build the library

 8. At python script, append **/usr/local/lib/python3.6 (Python 3.6)** or **/usr/local/lib/python2.7 (Python 2.7)** in sys.path and import pyrealsense2.pyrealsense2 as rs